I created 4 more pages today in my little cloth book. Adding to this little book bit by bit each day, while in isolation.

 Recently, I pulled apart an old chair that had been hanging around for years.
 The wood was still good.
 The cloth and leather had grit and rust, just perfect for sculpture.
 The rustic bits and pieces also related to some textile fragments, I unpicked from an 1800’s, quilt topper.
 I’m still working on outcomes and painting has crept in too.
 Below are some pics of the process.

 As, mentioned in an earlier post , (Vintage Pulp Fiction Collages) here are some photos of my published article last year, in “Sew Somerset Summer 2016” magazine.
-I have also included below, how you can to make your own mixed – media collage and drawings from damaged books.
+(Now Sold Out) I have also included below, how you can to make your own mixed – media collage and drawings from damaged books.
 I get really addicted to making these little artworks and love reclaiming, tattered books, destined for the garbage, giving them a new life.

 Supplies:

-Coloured pencils, pens, inks, crayons etc. (I wouldn’t use felt pens as they might seep through)
+Supplies: Damaged vintage “Pulp Fiction” books, or any other book Acrylic gesso paint.
+Coloured pencils, pens, inks, crayons etc. (I wouldn’t use felt pens as they might seep through) Vintage fabric.
+(Damaged, stained, vintage tablecloths, tea towels, even old doilies) Glue stick Needle Threads (any colour)

-Carefully cut or tear out a page from the book.
+Instructions Carefully cut or tear out a page from the book.
 This will be used for your artwork base.

 To stabilize the delicate book page, paint each side with acrylic Gesso paint, leaving sections of text, and images showing.